aimar-worth/kubernetes-workshop/setup-for-workshop.md

 Enable-WindowsOptionalFeature -Online -FeatureName Microsoft-Hyper-V -All
 ```

-2. Run minikube on hyperkit (we need this to use ingress service)
+2. Run minikube on hyper-v (we need this to use ingress service)

 ```bash
 minikube config set driver hyperv